Creator-Turbo/Restaurant-Reviews/README.md

 ---

 ## Overview

-Restaurant Reviews (NLP Model)
-Table of Contents
-Demo
-Overview
-Motivation
-Technical Aspect
-Installation
-Run
-Deployment on Render
-Directory Tree
-To Do
-Bug / Feature Request
-Technologies Used
-Team
-License
-Credits
-Demo
-This project analyzes restaurant reviews to determine whether the sentiment is positive, negative, or neutral.
-Link to Demo: Restaurant Review Sentiment Analysis

-Overview
-The Restaurant Reviews (NLP Model) project leverages natural language processing (NLP) and machine learning techniques to analyze restaurant reviews and classify their sentiment.
-This model aims to help businesses understand customer feedback and improve services based on sentiment analysis.
+The Restaurant Reviews Sentiment Analysis project leverages Natural Language Processing (NLP) techniques to analyze customer reviews and classify them as either positive (liked) or negative (disliked).
+The goal is to provide restaurant owners, managers, and businesses with insights into customer satisfaction based on text feedback.

 Key features: